thosgood/this-weeks-finds/markdown/101-151/week141.md

 connections.

 Okay, that's enough for exotic spheres, at least for now!
-I've got a few more things here that I just want to mention\....
+I've got a few more things here that I just want to mention....

 I've been learning a bit about Calabi-Yau manifolds and mirror symmetry in string theory lately.
 The basic idea is that string theory on